maddoMaddz/maddoMaddz/README.md

 # 👋 Hi, I’m @maddoMaddz

-🔍 I bridge **biotech, data analytics, and social impact** through storytelling, strategy, and smart design.
-I use data to surface insights that drive real-world change—from optimizing sales performance to advancing rare earth sustainability and human dignity projects.
+🎓 Recently graduated and stepping into the next chapter of my career, I bridge **biotech, data analytics, and social impact** through storytelling, strategy, and smart design.

+I use data not just to analyze the past, but to spark insights that drive **real-world change** — from optimizing sales performance to advancing rare earth sustainability and community-driven innovation.

-📊 I’m currently learning:
+---

+## 🌱 What I’m Growing Into
-- SQL & MongoDB for data querying
+- Mastering **SQL & MongoDB** for powerful data querying
-- Python for analytics workflows
+- Building analytics workflows with **Python**
-- Tableau + Power BI for dashboard storytelling
+- Designing dashboards in **Tableau + Power BI** for storytelling
-- Figma for rapid app prototyping
+- Experimenting with **Figma** for rapid app prototyping
-- Statistical Analysis & A/B Testing for evidence-based decision making
+- Exploring **A/B Testing & Statistical Analysis** for evidence-based decision-making
-- Business Process Analysis (AI automation, ESG integration, and digital transformation)
+- Learning **Business Process Analysis** (AI automation, ESG integration, digital transformation)

-🤝 I’m looking to collaborate on:
+---

+## 🤝 Let’s Connect On
-- Biotech data analysis projects
+- **Biotech data analysis projects** where science meets strategy
-- Community-driven tech initiatives
+- **Community-driven tech initiatives** that put people first
-- Fellowship or research-backed innovation pilots
+- **Fellowship & innovation pilots** backed by research and impact

+---

+✨ Outside of data, I love blending creativity with problem-solving — whether that’s through writing, prototyping new ideas, or exploring how culture and technology shape each other.

 📫 How to reach me:
 **📧** madeleinebenna4@gmail.com